 The Big Island of Hawaii, as its name implies, is the largest of the Hawaiian islands.
 It has a population of 185,079 (as of 2010) and like Maui, tourism is the island's main industry, centered mainly on the west shore of the island (Kona Coast).
 Other main industries include agriculture (such as macadamia nuts, orchids and Kona coffee), cattle ranching and astronomy.

 The island of Kauai has a population of 66,921 (as of 2010) and like on the other islands, tourism is its main economy, followed by government and retail.
 The islands of Molokai and Lanai are the most difficult when it comes to finding a job, but what they do provide is solitude.
 Molokai's population is just 7,345 (as of 2010) and Lanai's population is 3,135 (as of 2010).
-Molokai has the state's highest unemployment rate at 7.5% (as of November 2013).
+Molokai has the state's highest unemployment rate at 7.4% (as of May 2016).
 It is difficult to find a job here, so some folks take a commuter ferry every day to neighboring Maui to work there (a 1.5-hour ride each way, which can be quite bumpy).
-On Lanai, most people work for “the company,” as local residents refer to the island's main employer - Castle & Cooke - at either one of the island's two luxury hotels, the Four Seasons at Manele Bay and the Four Seasons Lodge at Koele.
+On Lanai, most people work at either one of the island's two luxury hotels, the Four Seasons at Manele Bay and the Four Seasons Lodge at Koele.
 So you either are lucky and get one of those jobs in the hotel industry or move off-island.
 Life on Kauai, Molokai and Lanai is very laid-back and the nighttime entertainment options are very limited.
 But if you're looking for peace and quiet, you'll find it here.